 Capstone offers you the resources and expertise of a larger agency but also maintains the local, family feel and personal touch that our carers really appreciate.
 We are always looking for new foster carers, so please do contact our friendly fostering advisors to discuss any questions you may have.

 In case you are wondering who can foster, here is some useful information.
 Your marital status is not a factor.
 You can be single, married, in a civil partnership, gay or straight.
-The only age requirement is that you be over 25 and even this can be lowered to 21 if circumstances warrant it.
+The only age requirement is that you be over 21.
 A health and police check is conducted and your home will be assessed to make sure you have room for a foster child.